Criminal Defenses in Minnesota Courts

 In law school, they teach in the basic criminal law course that a “crime” is an intentional act defined by law as illegal, for which the law provides a criminal remedy of prison, jail or fine; and, that every crime is made up of “elements” or parts.
 In order for the government (or its lawyer the prosecutor) to prove the accused “guilty,” it must produce evidence in court to prove each and every “element” of the crime, as defined by statute.

-Criminal statutes are numerous.
+Criminal statutes are many.
 Of the thousands of crimes defined, some have many elements, while some have few.
-Each criminal statute must be reviewed and analyzed to determine the “elements” which must each be proved before an accused can be said to be “guilty” of any crime charged or claimed by the government.
+Each criminal statute must be reviewed and analyzed to find the “elements” which must each be proved before an accused can be said to be “guilty” of any crime charged or claimed by the government.
 Every crime must include at least three, generic “elements:”

 - Actus reus – a Latin phrase meaning “performing the act.”
 Did the accused perform the act forbidden by the statute?
 (Criminal act.)